 I currently work in corporate communication at m:con – mannheim:congress GmbH.
 The bachelor’s program in Culture and Economy neatly combines the humanities, business and economics.
-Studying this program was great preparation for my current position which involves culture, society, and the economy.
+Studying this program was a great preparation for my current position which involves culture, society, and the economy.
 Through studying core and specialist subjects, you develop different approaches to working.
 This enables you to learn to be flexible, to quickly change your thinking, and to adjust to new tasks.

 Degree: Bachelor of Arts (B.A.)

-Standard Period of Study: 6 semesters (3 years)
+Standard period of study: 6 semesters (3 years)

-(approx. 120 in core subject, approx. 60 in specialist subject)
+(approx. 120 in the core subject, approx. 60 in the specialist subject)

-Language of Instruction: German, some courses are taught in English
+Language of instruction: German, English

-Program Start: Fall semester (September)
+Program start: Fall semester (September)